03 Jan Anxiety and Depression During College Years

 There are obvious factors.
 The first time seriously living away from home.
 Feeling anxiety and depression during college trying to juggle academics, work, and friends.
 Navigating family expectations and interactions.
 All this while trying to fit in and figure out your future.
 Transitioning to adult life can be a huge challenge to many.
 You have to be wholly responsible for yourself.
 You’re possibly in a new city, feeling lonely and trying to find companionship.
 You have to eat right (hopefully) everyday.
 This can naturally cause you to feel like your foundation is shaky, and you don’t know which end is up anymore.

 Then there are the financial worries.
 The rising cost of college.
 Fear of not getting a job after college, and having to move back home.
 These can cause anxiety and depression in college students, impaired judgment, and an increase in risk taking behaviors.
 Things like alcohol and drug abuse, or careless promiscuity.
-These are associated with increased risk for depression and anxiety.
 You’ll especially need support at times of transition, or increased stress, to strengthen your proper judgment muscles.

-With proper coping skills, college offers a fresh start to reinvent yourself.
+With effective coping skills, college offers a fresh start to reinvent yourself.
 Know to seek help when you are not feeling stable emotionally.
 If you have a predisposition to anxiety or depression, it’s important to remember that your condition still exists once you leave for college.
-Psychologists find a marked increase in college students suffering from these conditions.
+Psychologists find a marked increase in college students suffering from anxiety and depression.
 Quality therapy can help you manage these symptoms in a healthy way.

 Anxiety and Depression – Parent’s Primer